 The child in question has a sore throat and has already missed one day in care because of this.
-He is now taking penicillin -1 teaspoon, four times a day.
+He is now taking penicillin - 1 teaspoon, four times a day.
 About 15 minutes after his noon dose, you notice him scratching.
-A rash has developed on his face, neck, and arms.
-It is getting harder for him to breathe.
+A rash has developed on the child's face, neck, and arms.
+It is getting harder for the child to breathe.
 How would you react?